ShahzaibAhmad05/ShahzaibAhmad05/README.md

 Software Engineering undergraduate at **SEECS, NUST**

-I'm an absolute fan of collaboration, actively building practical projects to contribute to the open-source community.
+I'm an absolute fan of collaboration, and of building practical projects to contribute to the open-source community.

 ---